DanielCondeTorres/Quantum-Quirks-Unraveling-Protein-Folding-Through-an-Advanced-Interface./README.md

 ## Wiki 📖

-Additional information about SuPepMem can be found in our [Wiki](https://github.com/DanielCondeTorres/SuPepMem/wiki) (...Work in progress...) as well as on the [SuPepMem](https://supepmem.com/) website itself.
+Additional information about this modifications can be found in our [Wiki](https://github.com/DanielCondeTorres/SuPepMem/wiki) (...Work in progress...).

 <!-- DISTRIBUTION OF TASKS -->